top of page

 THE CORNISH CREW

-Cornish Crosses are chickens bred to used as food and not eggs.
+Cornish Crosses are chickens bred to be used as food and not eggs.
 If they look familiar, it's probably because you have seen photos of them in large groups, typical of an industrial agricultural setting.
-Our Cornish Crew consists of Lucky, Lexi, and Layla who are five years old, Libby is the eldest at six, and Lennox is the youngster at three.
+The Cornish Crew consists of Lucky, Lexi, and Layla who are five years old, Libby is the eldest at six, and Lennox is the youngest at three.

 At six weeks old, Lucky fell off a transport truck bound for slaughter.
-He arrived to FCFS in rough shape and suffering from multiple aliments.
+He arrived at FCFS in rough shape and suffering from multiple ailments.
 Lennox fell off a transport truck as well.
-Lexi and Layla came to us from a bankrupt factory farm and Libby was released from an animal lab testing.
+Lexi and Layla came to us from a bankrupt factory farm and Libby was released from an animal testing lab.

 Despite what they endured before coming to FCFS, this group is incredibly affectionate and curious.
 The Cornish Crew are infamous for perching on us and will even enjoy a ride on our shoulders.
 They will also take naps in our laps and enthusiastically follow us around the aviary.

-Due to breeding practices making Cornish Crosses grow at such an accelerated rate with and with an insatiable hunger, they are highly susceptible to health issues that can lead to early death as well as weight related aliments that can affect their mobility.
-Our Cornish Crew requires increased daily monitoring and constant evaluation of their weight and diet.
-Being able to spend time with loving flock of survivors is always a gift that we treasure.
+Due to breeding practices making Cornish Crosses grow at such an accelerated rate with and with an insatiable hunger, they are highly susceptible to health issues that can lead to early death as well as weight related ailments that can affect their mobility.
+The Cornish Crew requires increased daily monitoring and constant evaluation of their weight and diet.
+Being able to spend time with a loving flock of survivors is always a gift that we treasure.

 Empty Stage_edited.jpg